runpod/docs/docs/get-started.md

 ## Create an account

-Start by creating a RunPod account to access GPU and CPU compute resources:
+Start by creating a RunPod account to access GPU Pods and Serverless compute resources:

 1. [Sign up here](https://www.runpod.io/console/signup)
 2. Verify your email address